 The list of surcharges below includes the most common surcharges.
 Other surcharges may apply.
-The surcharges are show exclusive of GST and are subject to change at any time without notice.
+The surcharges are exclusive of GST and are subject to change at any time without notice.

 |Remote Area Pickup/Delivery||International $0.60/kg minimum $30.00, Domestic $0.20/Kg minimum $10.00, per shipment|